outdreamer/build-a-cure-1/docs/reference/math_terms.md

 	- singleton: unit set with one element

 	- algebraic object metadata:
+		- a representation of a group: where elements of a group are represented by invertible matrices in such a way that the group operation is matrix multiplication
 			- a representation of a lie group: a linear action of a lie group on a vector space; a smooth homomorphism of the group into the group of invertible operators on the vector space
 		- presentation of a group: comprises a set S of generators—so that every element of the group can be written as a product of powers of some of these generators—and a set R of relations among those generators
 		- field extension: relationship between fields such that the operations of a subfield are the operations of the extended field, retricted to the subfield

 	- algebraic structures: a group of operations having finite inputs on a set (the algebra refers to the set itself being operated on) - includes groups, rings, fields, lattices
 	- homomorphism: a structure-preserving map between two algebraic structures of the same type
+	- endomorphism: a map of a mathematical object to itself
 	- category: a collection of objects linked by arrows, having two basic properties:
 		- the ability to compose the arrows associatively
 		- the existence of an identity arrow for each object